genix-project/genix/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `genixd` for your own use.

-genixd/genix-cli binaries are not included in the GENIX-Qt.app bundle.
+genixd/genix-cli binaries are not included in the Genix-Qt.app bundle.

-If you are building `genixd` or `GENIX Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `genixd` or `Genix Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: